Palnisha/NLP-SENTIMENT-ANALYSIS-PROJECT/README.md

 # Overview
 This project performs sentiment analysis on text data to classify it as positive, negative, or neutral.
 It uses machine learning algorithms Logistic Regression to analyze textual data from various sources and determine the sentiment expressed in the text.

+# Dataset
+You can download the sentiment analysis dataset from [.

 # Data
 This project uses a SENTIMENT ANALYSIS  dataset for training and testing the model.
 The dataset contains labeled text samples with sentiment annotations. providing a CSV file containing a text column and a LABLES column.